TeleSoftas/RacoonSecure/README.md

 `UseCommonPasswordCheck()` adds check against 100,000 most common passwords, if passed password is found amongst common passwords it is considered not valid.

+## Bloom Filter rule

+`UseBloomFilter()` adds check against 10,000,000 leaked passwords (with 1 in 10,000 false positive rate), if passed password is found amongst common passwords it is considered not valid.

 ## HIBP (Have I Been Pwned) rule

 `UseHIBPApi()` adds a rule, that consults with [HIBP API](https://haveibeenpwned.com/) to determine whether password has been leaked in the past.
 Read more on topic of leaked passwords on this [FAQ](https://haveibeenpwned.com/FAQs)